michaelsaccio/Coffee-ML/README.md

 ## Usage: Predict Coffee Degradation

-To predict coffee degradation based on new taste notes, use the `predict_coffee_degradation` function.
+To predict coffee degradation based on new taste notes, use one of the two `predict_coffee_degradation` functions.

 ```python
 # Example Usage: